Is your website a door to fabulous riches and untold fame?

 The Prelude – Understanding Business and User Objectives

-Understanding your niche, your audience, and the competition is done before any keys hit the keyboard and code is written.
+Researching your niche, ideal client audience, and the competition is done way before any fingers hit the keyboard or code is written.

 Secret #1 — Content

 We use the internet for everything — entertainment, education, information, and to buy stuff.

 If your content does not entertain, educate or inform you loose visitors before they hit your website.

 Content is everything you view, say, write, read, watch or hear.
 Articles in newspapers, movies, shows on TV, books, music and programs on the radio.
 All are examples of content.
 Because content is king:

 “70% of the buying process in a complex sale is already complete before prospects are willing to engage with a live sales person – SiriusDecisions”